This is a guide covering the best lenses for the Sony a7ii.

 The Samyang 50mm f/1.4 AF is a strong contender for the title of the best lens for Sony A7ii for bokeh.

-Sure, it’s bigger, heavier, and more expensive compared to the 50mm f/1.8 of Sony.
+Sure, it’s bigger and heavier compared to the 50mm f/1.8 of Sony.

-But, if you’re looking for the best background blur performance, you’ll have to be willing to pay the price, and the big f/1.4 aperture of the Samyang is definitely worth it.
+But, if you’re looking for the best background blur performance, the big f/1.4 aperture of the Samyang is definitely worth it.

 The big f/1.4 aperture isn’t the only reason for this lens’ excellent bokeh performance though.
 It’s probably also because of how it’s designed.